$0 Alaska Foster Care Quick-Start Checklist

 What "Legally Free" Means

-A child is legally free when the parental rights of all legal parents have been terminated by a court.
+A child is legally free for adoption when the parental rights of all legal parents have been terminated, relinquished, or otherwise resolved through the applicable consent process.
 In Alaska, termination of parental rights (TPR) occurs when a court determines that the birth parent has not successfully addressed the safety issues that led to removal within the legally prescribed timeframe, and that returning the child to the parent would be harmful.

 TPR is not a rapid process.
-Before a court will terminate parental rights, OCS must demonstrate that it made reasonable efforts toward reunification, that those efforts were unsuccessful, and that permanency for the child requires TPR.
-This process typically takes 12 to 18 months from initial removal, though cases with significant legal complexity can run longer.
+Before a court will terminate parental rights, OCS must demonstrate that it made the applicable efforts toward reunification, that those efforts were unsuccessful, and that permanency for the child requires TPR.
+If a child has been in state custody and out-of-home placement for more than 15 of the last 22 months, OCS generally must file for TPR unless there is a compelling reason not to; court proceedings can take longer.

 Until parental rights are terminated, a child is not legally free.
 Even if you have had a child in your home for two years and believe strongly that reunification is unlikely, the child is not available for adoption until the court issues a TPR order.